textX/textX/docs/metamodel.rst

 Processors can modify model/objects or raise exception (:code:`TextXSemanticError`) if some constraint is not met.
-User code that call model instantiation/parsing can catch those exception and report to the user.
+User code that call model instantiation/parsing can catch and handle those exception.

 Model processors
 ################